JoshuaJLi/RootHacks/README.md

 # The RootHacks Git Practice Zone

-The repository for new hackers to learn and practice git cloning, branching, committing, pushing, pulling, and merging.
+The repository for new hackers to practice git cloning, branching, committing, pushing, pulling, and merging, all things you'll probably be doing in GitHub for this or future hackathons!

-This repository is a way for you to practice using GitHub in an environment that is similar to what you will be doing in a hackathon.

 After finishing the exercise here, you'll understand the basics of using git in the command line and will have an idea of how to use git with your hackathon project.